omerhassan/the-c-programming-language/README.md

 The book assumes some familiarity with C or C++, And fortunately, the book authors recommended ***K&R*** textbook when they said:

-> Fortunately, C is a small language, and it is clearly and beautifully described in the classic “K&R” text by Brian Kernighan and Dennis Ritchie [58].
+> Fortunately, C is a small language, and it is clearly and beautifully described in the classic “K&R” text by Brian Kernighan and Dennis Ritchie.
 Regardless of your programming background, consider K&R an essential part of your personal systems library.

 After that, I find my mind fell in love with this book.